Wichita Frostbite Regatta

-- Novice: A novice is defined as a rower or coxswain who is in their first year of rowing.
+- Novice: A novice is defined as a rower or coxswain who is in their first year of competition.
 In the Novice events, all rowers must be novices by this definition.
-The coxswain need not be in their first year.
+For safety considerations, the coxswain in a Novice entry need not be in their first year.

 - Open: Any competitor that is not a female Junior or female High School rower.

 - Masters: A competitor who has, or will, attain 21 years of age by December 31 of the current calendar year.
 Age fraction is rounded down.
 A Masters crew shall include only Masters Rowers; however the coxswain need not be of Master’s age.
 The, US Rowing handicap formula, with 2.45 multiplier, will be used for rowers over the age of 27.

 - Juniors: A rower, sculler or coxswain who, in the current calendar year, has not attained the age of 19 and who is a member of a Junior Rowing Program.